Genevan Institute for Reformed Studies

 Luke 1:28-30, “And the angel came in unto her, and said, Hail, thou that art highly favoured, the Lord is with thee: blessed art thou among women.
 And when she saw him, she was troubled at his saying, and cast in her mind what manner of salutation this should be.
 And the angel said unto her, “Fear not, Mary: for thou hast found favour with God.”

 The last part of verse 28 in the KJV reads, “blessed art thou among women.”
 This phrase is not in some of the early manuscripts.
 However, it is included in the large majority of manuscripts widely distributed around the world.
 There is not enough documentation to be sure it does not belong in the text, though the ESV chose to leave it out.
-Perhaps originally as a marginal note, the Latin Vulgate translation added “full of grace” enhancing the Romanist’s exaggerated view of Mary.
+However, perhaps originally as a marginal note, the Latin Vulgate translation added “full of grace” enhancing the Romanist’s exaggerated view of Mary.

 It is easy to understand that Mary would have been troubled.
 Gabriel immediately comforted her.